imtambovtcev/ikea_head_lamp/docs/HARDWARE_MOD.md

-# IKEA Head Lamp - Hardware Modification Guide
+# IKEA ISKÄRNA Head Lamp - Hardware Modification Guide

-This guide describes how to replace the original WDP80 chip in an IKEA head lamp with an ESP32-C3 microcontroller to add smart features and MQTT control.
+This guide describes how to replace the original WDP80 chip in an IKEA ISKÄRNA head lamp with an ESP32-C3 microcontroller to add smart features and MQTT control.

 ## ⚠️ Safety Warning